IxZZZ/IxZZZ.github.io/docs/ctf_writeups/FwordCTF_2021.md

 - Also a flag checker program
 - This challenges was use an anti-analysis (vm) like two stages which first stage use self inject to execute the second stage.
-- Fortunately, I still can trace out and debug to the check flag instruction and everything solve
+- Fortunately, I still can trace out and debug to the check flag instruction and everything was solve

 ## Analyze